-- Recognise that "quality first teaching" is the best provision for students of all abilities and needs and make sure that wherever possible students are included as part of the lesson and that in-class support is there to enhance learning and should not distract from the work of the teacher. - Familiarise themselves with the school policy and procedures on SEN. - Attend relevant training and briefings to have the required expertise to teach students with a range of needs. - Know those students in their groups and their category of need and how best to meet those needs, seeking support from the HoD or SENCo as necessary. - Contribute to reviews of students on school SEN support of Education, Health and Care Plans by completing 'round robins' on those students each term. - Suggest targets to enable students to raise their level of attainment. - Meet regularly with subject staff and assist with differentiation where necessary. - Assist with the implementation of pupil passports. - Provide assistance with access arrangements for those students who qualify for these in exams. - Promote the "Magnificent 7" - Adhere to the Wellington TA Code of Practice
+- Recognise that "quality first teaching" is the best provision for students of all abilities and needs and make sure that wherever possible students are included as part of the lesson and that in-class support is there to enhance learning and should not distract from the work of the teacher. - Familiarise themselves with the school policy and procedures on SEND. - Attend relevant training and briefings to have the required expertise to teach students with a range of needs. - Know those students in their groups and their category of need and how best to meet those needs, seeking support from the HoD or SENDCo as necessary. - Contribute to reviews of students on school SEND support of Education, Health and Care Plans by completing 'round robins' on those students each term. - Suggest targets to enable students to raise their level of attainment. - Meet regularly with subject staff and assist with differentiation where necessary. - Assist with the implementation of pupil passports. - Provide assistance with access arrangements for those students who qualify for these in exams. - Promote the "Magnificent 7".